Eduardismund/aws/README.md

-# Smart meeting task extractor - AWS Lambda Hackathon Submission
+# Smart Meeting Assistant - AWS Lambda Hackathon Submission

 ## Project Overview

-**Brief Description**: This application has focuses on automating meetings by being able to upload an audio or video file and using AWS Lambda services to have the corresponding task extracted and posted to Jira.
+**Brief Description**: This application focuses on automating meetings by being able to upload an audio file and using AWS Lambda services to have the corresponding tasks extracted and posted to Jira.

 **Problem Statement**: This project aims to solve an issue that most businesses face: those boring but necessary meetings that end up with people being assigned tasks.
 Having to actively pay attention and note what needs to be assigned as a task is frustrating and can result in mismatching a task to the assignee or other human error that we are prone to.

-**Solution Summary**: The way I propose to solve this problem is using my Smart Meeting Task Extractor.
-The user faces a React app, where he or she can upload an mp3 or video of that meeting, that will ultimately be transcribed, analyzed and transformed into Jira tasks.
+**Solution Summary**: The way I propose to solve this problem is using my Smart Meeting Assistant.
+The user faces a React app, where he or she can upload an mp3 of a meeting, that will ultimately be transcribed, analyzed and transformed into Jira tasks.

 ## Architecture & AWS Lambda Usage